chengwang14/learngit/readme.txt

-Git is a version control systemctl.
+Git is a version distributed vresion.
 Git is free software.